 This insulated, spill-proof mug has a closed handle which is great for those with limited hand dexterity, weak grasps, and tremors (such as arthritis, stroke, CP, Parkinson’s, muscular dystrophy, MS, or quadriplegia).

-This spill-resistant plastic mug has two closed handles so those with tremors, weak grasps, or poor hand dexterity can place their hands inside the handles and keep them tight around the mug.
+This plastic mug has two closed handles so those with tremors, weak grasps, or poor hand dexterity can place their hands inside the handles and keep them tight around the mug.

 We’d love to hear from you.
 What adaptive feeding equipment do you use?
 Is there anything we’re missing in this list?
 Leave a comment below.
 If you’re looking for delicious recipes to try using these equipment, check out my 20 Vegan Recipes with Pumpkin and Lentil Feta Salad Recipe!